shreevidya-m/Eduminous/README.md

 - **Django**: Latest stable version

 ## 💼Use Cases&Impact
--Eduminous serves engineering students by providing an all-in-one platform that:
 -Enhances access to study materials and resources.
 -Facilitates doubt clarification through a community-supported forum.
 -Allows personalized learning with department-specific content and tools.